 Just like other granular salts, Epsom salts can make a pretty great exfoliant, helping to slough off dry skin, according to the Epsom Salt Council.
-Mix a couple of tablespoons with 1/4 cup coconut oil and use it to scrub away dead skin on everywhere from your lips to your toes.
+Mix a couple of tablespoons with 1/4 cup coconut oil and use it to scrub away dead skin anywhere on your body, from your lips to your toes.

 Sunburn pain can be minimized

-Soaking in an Epsom salt bath with lukewarm water can help ease the sting of a sunburn.
-Soaking in a cool bath with two cups of Epsom salt can lessen the pain of the burn and the anti-inflammatory properties will help reduce swelling, according to the Epsom Salt Council.
+Soaking in an Epsom salt bath may help ease the sting of a sunburn.
+Add two cups of Epsom salt to lukewarm water and soak away to lessen the pain of the burn—the anti-inflammatory properties may help reduce swelling, according to the Epsom Salt Council.
 Need more ideas for sunburn relief?
 Try these unexpected home sunburn soothers.

 Epsom salts can work as a laxative

 All backed up in the bathroom?
-Drinking Epsom salts has a “potent laxative effect,” according to a study published in Dissolve two to six teaspoons of the salts into eight ounces of warm water and a squeeze of lemon to improve the taste.
+Drinking Epsom salts has a “potent laxative effect,” according to a study published in Therapeutic Advances in Gastroenterology.
+Dissolve two to six teaspoons of the salts into eight ounces of warm water and a squeeze of lemon to improve the taste.
 Still feeling stuck?
 Try one of these other home remedies for constipation.

 Try Epsom salts to open your sinusesYury Stroykin/Shutterstock